 With AWS Network Firewall, you can implement customized rules to prevent your VPCs from accessing unauthorized domains, to block thousands of known-bad IP addresses, or identify malicious activity using signature-based detection.
 AWS Network Firewall makes firewall activity visible in real-time via CloudWatch metrics and offers increased visibility of network traffic by sending logs to S3, CloudWatch, and Kinesis Firehose.
 Network Firewall is integrated with AWS Firewall Manager, giving customers who use AWS Organizations a single place to enable and monitor firewall activity across all your VPCs and AWS accounts.
 Network Firewall is interoperable with your existing security ecosystem, including AWS partners such as CrowdStrike, Palo Alto Networks, and Splunk.
 You can also import existing rules from community-maintained Suricata rulesets.

 Nat Gateway vs Nat Instance

-A VPC peering connection is a one to one relationship between two VPCs.
+A VPC peering connection is one relationship between two VPCs.
 You can create multiple VPC peering connections for each VPC that you own, but transitive peering relationships are not supported.